graphsense/graphsense-setup/README.md

 - `clients`: dockerized cryptocurrency clients for Bitcoin, Bitcoin Cash, Litecoin, Zcash and Ethereum (`geth`).
-- `ingest`: these services are part of the [graphsense-blocksci][graphsense-blocksci] project to parse and ingest Blockchain data and exchange rates for all supported currencies.
+- `ingest`: these services are part of the [graphsense-blocksci][gs-blocksci] project to parse and ingest Blockchain data and exchange rates for all supported UTXO currencies.
+   Ethereum support is provided by the [graphsense-ethereum-etl][gs-ethereum-etl] component.
 - `transformation`: a Spark job that reads raw data from Cassandra and writes the computed the address and entity graphs to a transformed keyspace.
 - `rest`: a Flask REST service exposing denormalized views computed by the